Evolution Loop – Mule Supported

 This is a day of amazing views.
 The wall of peaks surrounding the campsite will soon be replaced by extraordinary views of Le Conte Canyon.
 Return to the trail and follow it left past Lake 10742 and the green meadows of the outlet stream.
 The relatively flat trail reaches the lip of the canyon after 0.7 miles and then begins a steady drop to the canyon floor.
 The route first follows the flower-covered north side of cascading Dusy Branch before crossing the creek on a bridge at mile 1.4, 600’ below the lip.
 The trail drops another 1,450’ over the next 2.5 miles as it switchbacks through open forest to the junction of the John Muir/Pacific Crest Trail.
 There are a number of stream crossings that can usually be easily crossed on rocks.
 Go to the right at the junction to follow the Middle Fork of the Kings River past Little Pete Meadow to a stock gate, 1.4 miles and 450’ gain from the junction.
 Continue up the trail another 0.3 miles and then follow a faint side trail to the left over a low ridge to our secluded camp near the edge of the river.

+This is a comfortable camp that is often used for a layover day.
 There are several creek crossings on the way down the canyon wall with reliable water.

 Day 3 – Big Pete Meadow to Evolution Lake